Bilingualism and Language Processing Lab

 PI

-photo Aine Ito
+photo Aine ITO

 My research investigates what makes it difficult to comprehend a non-native language efficiently and explores ways to facilitate non-native language processing with a focus on predictive processing.
 I am also interested in how orthographic information influences listening comprehension.
 I mainly use eye-tracking (visual world paradigm), EEG and reaction time measures in my experiments.